Percocet Addiction: Effects, Withdrawal & Treatment

 - Experiencing periods of restlessness, irritability, flulike symptoms, or prolonged bouts with constipation.

-Choosing to go to treatment for a substance use disorder is a big step towards recovery and sobriety.
-If you or a loved one are ready to take that step, River Oaks might just be the right fit for you.
-Call our Admissions Navigators at to learn more about our facilities and our treatment approaches.
+Choosing to go to treatment for a substance use disorder is a big step toward recovery and sobriety.
+If you or a loved one is ready to take that step, River Oaks might just be the right fit for you.